Prematurity happens when a baby is born before 37 weeks’ gestation.

 - Cervical incompetence (a cervix that opens before the end of pregnancy)

-- Chronic medical condition of the mother, such as diabetes or heart disease
+- Chronic medical condition of the mother, such as diabetes ,congenital heart disease or acquired heart disease

 - Infection in the mother, including group B strep

 - Placenta abruption (early detachment of the placenta from the uterus)